-Real food basically means anything not highly processed, containing only five or fewer whole ingredients.
+Real food basically means anything not highly processed (like artificial additives) and containing only five or fewer whole ingredients.
 It means mostly avoiding ingredients you would not cook with at home.

 Here are the seven rules we followed during our original 100 Days of Real Food pledge: